FAQs

 Timetable Publication

-The 2022/3 draft timetable will be published on 13th June and will be available for three weeks for staff to review.
+The draft timetable was published on 12th June and was available for three weeks for staff to review.

-Following feedback from Schools, the Timetabling Team will open a short review window in November during which time Schools may submit essential changes for the spring and summer timetables.
+Following feedback from Schools, the Timetabling Team will open a short review window (30th October to 10th November) during which time Schools may submit essential changes for the spring and summer timetables.
 The Timetabling Team will endeavour to make all changes before the Christmas break so that staff and students have time to plan their activities around their revised timetable.

-The 2022/3 timetable will be published to returning students and staff on 1st September 2022.
+The final timetable was published to returning students and staff on 30th August 2023.

-New students will receive their timetables upon completion of registration and module selection.
+New students receive their timetables upon completion of registration and module selection.

-New students who have optional modules to select may not receive a complete timetable until the end of the second week of term (Friday 7th October).
-Students are permitted to change module until the end of the third week of term; therefore, some students will not have complete timetables until the fourth week of term (w/c 17th October).
+Students are permitted to change module until the end of the third week of term; therefore, some students will not have complete timetables until the fourth week of term (w/c 16th October).

 Changes to Timetables